jwebmeister/tacspeak/README.md

 - most state-of-the-art Automatic Speech Recognition (ASR) systems are not fit for the purpose of speech command recognition while gaming.
 They:
     - take too long, e.g. 1-3 seconds.
     - take too much memory, e.g. 2-4 GB of VRAM (textures pop-in in-game).
-    - take too much CPU/GPU processing power, e.g. 20-40% utilisation.
+    - take too much CPU/GPU processing power.
     - are designed for wider applications beyond speech *command* recognition, e.g. free-form dictation.
-- there are decades-old ASR's that are fit-for-purpose, but their software toolchain and build process has grown too-far out-of-date.
+- there are decades-old ASR's that are fit-for-purpose, but their software toolchain and build process are too unwieldy.
 - on paper, the Windows Speech Recognition engine should be perfect for my use-case, it just hates me (and everyone else).
 - I needed a customisable speech recognition framework to fit my specific use-case.